 For example, make a huge pot of beans on Sunday.
 During the week, this can turn into multiple meals, such as:

 If you are unsure how to cook beans quickly, we have a free Preparing and Canning Beans workshop that will show you everything you need to know, even how to can them!

 Over the weekend, you can do the same thing by whipping up a triple batch of grains, such as brown rice or quinoa.
 Then during the week, you can use them in various ways.

 2. Batch Cook Favorite Dishes

 To sustain healthier eating, do a little planning.
 Batch cooking is one way to do it.
 Another way is to plan out some of the dishes you will make before going grocery shopping.
 The easiest way I have found to do that is Plan To Eat.
 It is a meal planning app that I have come to depend on!
-At $39 a year, you really can’t beat it.
-It has an extension that allows you to copy recipes from your favorite spots online and add them to your own recipe box.
+At $39 a year, you really can't beat it.
+It has an extension to copy recipes from your favorite spots online and add them to your recipe box.
 You can then plan out your meals and even print a shopping list.
-Planning your meals means you will be more organized, and you won’t find yourself at a loss for what to make for dinner every night or wasting time running back to the store.
+Planning your meals means you will be more organized, and you won't find yourself at a loss for what to make for dinner every night or wasting time running back to the store.

 4. Prep Your Vegetables

 Weekday meal prep can be a breeze when vegetables are prepped and ready to go.
 Instead of prepping your vegetables before each meal, consider doing a weekly batch prep where you get all your vegetables prepared for the week in an hour or less.
 I set aside about 30 minutes twice each week.
 Once the vegetables are chopped, store them in airtight containers in the refrigerator.

 5. Keep Your Pantry Stocked with Staples